 - Why This Topic Is Important

-Childhood adversity—such as child abuse, exposure to violence, family alcohol or drug abuse, and poverty—can have negative, long-term impacts on health and well being (1, 2).
-Nearly half of U.S. children have experienced at least one adverse childhood event (3).
-Early experiences affect brain structure and function, which provide the foundation for learning, emotional development, behavior, and health (4).
-The toxic stress associated with traumatic, and often cumulative, early adverse experiences can disrupt healthy development and lead to behavioral, emotional, school, and health problems during childhood and adolescence (2, 3, 5, 6).
-It also can lead to serious behavioral, emotional, and health issues in adulthood, such as chronic diseases, obesity, alcohol and other substance abuse, and depression (1, 2, 3).
-The more traumatic and toxic events experienced by a child, the more likely the impact will be substantial and lasting, especially if the child does not receive buffering supports (3).
+Childhood adversity—such as poverty, maltreatment, experiences of racism, exposure to violence, and growing up with substance abuse or mental illness at home—can have negative, long-term impacts on health and well being (1, 3).
+More than one-third of children statewide and nationally have had at least one adverse childhood experience (ACE) (2).
+Early experiences affect brain structure and function, which provide the foundation for learning, emotional development, behavior, and health (3).
+The toxic stress associated with traumatic and often prolonged early adverse experiences can disrupt healthy development and lead to behavioral, emotional, academic, and health problems during childhood and adolescence (1, 3).
+It also can lead to serious behavioral, emotional, and health issues in adulthood, such as chronic diseases, obesity, substance abuse, and depression (1, 3).
+The more traumatic childhood events experienced, the more likely the impact will be substantial and lasting, especially if the child does not receive buffering supports (3).

 Sources for this narrative:

 1. Centers for Disease Control and Prevention.
-(2016).
-About adverse childhood experiences.
-Retrieved from: http://www.cdc.gov/injury/pdfs/priority/ACEs-Strategic-Plan_Final_508.pdf
+(2021).
+Adverse childhood experiences prevention strategy.
+Retrieved from: https://www.cdc.gov/injury/pdfs/priority/ACEs-Strategic-Plan_Final_508.pdf

 - Policy Implications

-In recent years, policymakers, researchers, and advocates increasingly have focused on childhood adversity (e.g., physical or emotional abuse, chronic neglect, caregiver alcohol or drug abuse or mental illness, exposure to violence, and/or the accumulated burdens of family economic hardship), recognizing that such experiences can have harmful, lifelong consequences (1, 2).
-For example, children exposed to multiple adverse childhood experiences (ACEs) are more likely to develop negative health behaviors and chronic diseases in adulthood (1).
+In recent years, policymakers, researchers, and other leaders increasingly have focused on childhood adversity (e.g., abuse, neglect, caregiver substance abuse or mental illness, and exposure to violence), recognizing that it can have harmful, lifelong consequences (1, 2).
+Children exposed to multiple adverse childhood experiences (ACEs) are more likely to develop negative health behaviors and chronic diseases in adulthood (1, 2).
 Unaddressed ACEs place strain on public systems and have been estimated to cost more than $112 billion annually in California alone (1, 2).
-Policymakers and leaders in multiple sectors have a role in helping to prevent ACEs, as well as in ensuring early identification and intervention for parents and children affected by trauma.
-While California has made strides in these areas, continued efforts are needed to ensure that all families have the opportunity to help their children thrive and reach their full potential (1, 3).
+Policymakers and leaders in multiple sectors have a role in helping to prevent ACEs, as well as in ensuring early identification and intervention for children and families affected by trauma (1, 2).
+Community conditions can help prevent and buffer the effects of adversity, or increase the risk for additional trauma; policymakers also can work to reduce these risk factors (1, 3, 4).

-Policy and program options to help prevent, interrupt, and mitigate the effects of childhood adversity include:
+Policy and program options to help prevent, interrupt, and mitigate the effects of childhood adversity include continuing to:

-For more information related to ACEs, see kidsdata.org’s Research & Links section or visit the Center for Youth Wellness, the ACEs Connection Network, and the Prevention Institute.
+For more information, see kidsdata.org’s Research & Links section or visit ACEs Aware, PACEs Connection, and Safe and Sound.
 Also see Policy Implications in kidsdata.org’s Child and Youth Safety and Emotional and Behavioral Health topics.

-- Promoting policies that help reduce family stress and increase stability for children, e.g., policies to improve the social safety net for families in need, support family-friendly business practices, and ensure quality child care is affordable and accessible (4)
+- Support policies that help reduce family stress and increase stability for children, e.g., improving the social safety net for families, increasing access to affordable housing, strengthening family-friendly business practices, and ensuring quality child care is affordable and accessible (1, 2, 4)

-- Promoting policies and practices to institutionalize “trauma-informed approaches” for public and private systems and organizations (designed specifically to address the consequences of trauma and facilitate resilience and healing), including screening and intervention with health reimbursement mechanisms (1, 3)
+- Institutionalize trauma-informed policies and practices (designed specifically to address the consequences of trauma and facilitate resilience and healing) across public and private systems and organizations that serve children and families (1, 4)

 Sources for this narrative: